Skip to Content

 Garam Masala Recipe

-This North Indian garam masala recipe is a family treasure my mother-in-law gave me permission to share.
-Like most recipes, it was passed down through the generations.
-Her mother learned how to prepare it from her grandmother, who then shared it with my mother-in-law and her sisters.
-And now I have the honor of sharing it with all of you.
-Use this aromatic spice blend to season kofta, korma, and goat or beef curry.
+This garam masala recipe, like many family recipes, has been handed down through generations.
+My mother-in-law learned how to prepare it from her grandmother, who then shared it with her and her sisters.
+And I have the honor of sharing it with all of you.

-Back in the day, my mother-in-law and her family prepared everything a month ahead of time.
-They didn’t have the convenience of going to grocery stores on a whim as we do.
-Instead, they would buy what they needed for a month at the market.
-Once home, they sifted rice, pickled the fruits and vegetables, and toasted and ground the spices for spice blends like garam masala.
+Growing up, my mother-in-law’s family prepared everything from scratch a month ahead.
+They didn’t have the convenience of going to grocery stores on a whim.
+Instead, they bought what they needed for a month.
+Once home, they sifted rice, pickled fruits and vegetables, and toasted and ground spices for flavorful spice blends like garam masala.

-A good garam masala recipe should have a balance of sweet, spicy, and savory flavors.
-Experiment with the amount of each spice until you find the perfect balance for your taste; here is a combination we love.
+The mark of a good garam masala recipe is a balance of sweet, spicy, and savory.
+I recommend experimenting with different spices and the amount of each until you find a flavor you love.
+Here is a combination my family loves.

-• Black Cloves: Warm and woody, black cloves subtly sweeten the spice blend.
+• Black Cloves: Black cloves subtly sweeten the spice blend with a warm and woody flavor.

-• Black Cardamom: Black cardamom has a menthol aroma and pungent taste.
+• Black Cardamom: Black cardamom pods have a pleasant menthol aroma.

-• Cinnamon Stick: Broken down and toasted, the cinnamon stick releases all of its aromatics and flavor.
+• Cinnamon Stick: Break down and toast a whole cinnamon stick to release the fullness of its aroma and flavor.

-• Cumin Seeds: Whole cumin seeds are left out of the recipe card, but we always pair them with our garam masala.
-I know this will make my Type A friends want to scream.
-The number of cumin seeds you add will depend on the dish you’re preparing, and that’s why we suggest toasting those separately from the other garam masala ingredients.
+• Cumin Seeds: I leave cumin seeds out of the recipe card below, but I always include them in garam masala recipes.
+I know this will cause my type-A friends to scream.
+However, the amount of cumin seeds you add depends on the dish you’re preparing, which is why I suggest toasting them separately and including them in the spice blend as needed for specific recipes.

 The full recipe with measurements is in the recipe card below.

-• Toasting the spices before grinding them enhances their flavor and aroma.
-Toast them in a dry pan over low heat until they become fragrant and slightly darker.
+• Toasting the whole spices before grinding them enhances their natural flavor.
+Warm them in a dry skillet over low heat until they darken slightly and become fragrant.

 What is in garam masala?

-I use only five ingredients for this garam masala recipe, but as I mentioned, there are many ways to prepare garam masala, and every region and every home has its own combination of spices.
+This garam masala recipe combines six ingredients, but as I mentioned, there are many ways to prepare the spice blend, and every region and home has its unique combination of spices.

-Try our Pakistani garam masala as a replacement for the store-bought version.
+Try Pakistani garam masala for another tasty variation.

 What does garam masala taste like?

-I use only warming spices in this recipe for garam masala.
-The cloves, black cardamom, mace, whole nutmeg, and cinnamon create a smoky sweetness with a bit of a kick.
+I use warm spices in this recipe for garam masala.
+The combination of black cloves, black cardamom pods, mace, nutmeg, and cinnamon creates a delicious spice blend with a smoky, sweet flavor.

 Your Feedback is Valuable